-With unexpected twists, new developments, and many unanswered questions, Ted Lasso ‘s Season 2 Episode 11 prepares us for a Finale where anything could happen.
+With unexpected twists, truth bombs, and many unanswered questions, Ted Lasso ‘s Season 2 Episode 11 prepares us for a Finale where anything could happen.

 If the past two episodes of the show have taken a break from football, first by following Coach Beard (Brendan Hunt) on a nighttime walk through London and then by having the team attend Rebecca’s (Hannah Waddingham) father’s funeral, Episode 11 brings us back to the field, showing us a united team that might actually have a chance of winning the Final.
 It’s safe to assume that, just like Season 1’s Finale, part of next week’s episode will be dedicated to a match, but there’s also much that is still unresolved within the team – from Phoebe’s (Elodie Blomfield) inappropriate and “unnervingly accurate” drawings to Rebecca’s relationship with Sam, to the complex dynamics between Roy (Brett Goldstein) and Keeley – especially after Jamie’s (Phil Dunster) declaration of love in Episode 10.
 Not only that, but Ted will also find himself without Sharon’s support, and, though he has been able to deal with a lot of the grief he has kept hidden from the world – and from himself – for all these years, he also has yet to reveal any of his vulnerabilities to anyone that isn’t Higgins (Jeremy Swift), Beard or Nate.